4.1 Musical Case 1: Sonic Exile as a Shared Journey Through Improvisation

 Excerpt from Sonic exile sessions:

-During the session, various poems in fragments emerged, layered with Palestinian poetry from the Nakba of 1948 onwards.
+During the session, a flow of various poems in fragments emerged, layered with Palestinian poetry from the Nakba of 1948 onwards.
 These poems, many of which came to mind spontaneously, evoke the unyielding spirit of a people longing for home.
 The Nakba, described by the United Nations as the "catastrophe," refers to the forced displacement of over 750,000 Palestinians and the destruction of more than 500 villages during the 1948 Arab-Israeli war, a moment that irreversibly disrupted Palestine's multi-ethnic and multi-cultural society (United Nations, n.d.).

 As both creator and researcher, my role in this project is inherently reflexive.
 This interplay between self and other, individual and collective, lies at the heart of the research.
 The collaboration with Jano underscores the power of improvisation—not just as a musical technique but as a method of inquiry.
 Through sound, we navigate the complexities of identity, creating spaces where fragmented elements come together to form something whole.
 Within this archive, the mechanical hums of the modular synthesizer create an evocative texture that interacts with the qanun’s presence.